 FAQs on Elections

-- What are the rules about political signs posted during a federal election?
+- What are the rules for signs on public property?

 - How do I make a complaint about election signs?

 Electoral process and results

 - What measures are in place to ensure voting is secret?